iRon7/Join-Object/README.md

 The RightObject, provided by the first argument, defines the right object (or datatable) to be joined.

 `-On`
-The `-On` (alias `-Using`) parameter defines the condition that specify how to join the left and right object and which objects to include in the (inner) result set.
-The `-On` parameter supports the following formats:
+The `-On` parameter (alias `-Using`) defines which objects should be joined.

-`-On <String> or <Array>`
-If the value is a string or array type, the `-On` parameter is similar to the SQL using clause.
-This means that the left and right object will be merged and added to the result set if all the left object properties listed by the `-On` parameter are equal to the right object properties (listed by the `-Equals` parameter).
+If the `-Equals` parameter is omitted, the value(s) of the properties listed by the `-On` parameter should be equal at both sides in order to join the left object with the right object.

 _Note 1:_ The list of properties defined by the `-On` parameter will be complemented with the list of properties defined by the `-Equals` parameter and vice versa.

-_Note 2:_ The equal properties will be merged to a single (left) property by default (see also the `-Property` parameter).
+_Note 2:_ Related joined properties will be merged to a single (left) property by default (see also the -Property parameter).

-`-On <ScriptBlock>`
-Any conditional expression (where `$Left` refers to each left object and `$Right` refers to each right object) which requires to evaluate to true in order to join the objects.

-_Note 1:_ The `-On <ScriptBlock>` type has the most complex comparison possibilities but is considerable slower than the other types.

-_Note 2:_ If the `-On` and the `-Equal` parameter are omitted, a join by row index is returned.
+_Note 3:_ If the `-On` and the `-OnExpression` parameter are omitted, a join by row index is returned.

 `-Equals`
-The left and right object will be merged and added to the result set if all the right object properties listed by the `-Equals` parameter are equal to the left object properties (listed by the `-On` parameter).
+If the `-Equals` parameter is supplied, the value(s) of the left object properties listed by the `-On` parameter should be equal to the value(s) of the right object listed by the `-Equals` parameter in order to join the left object with the right object.

-_Note 1:_ The list of properties defined by the `-Equals` parameter will be complemented with the list of properties defined by the `-On` parameter and vice versa.
+_Note 1:_ The list of properties defined by the `-Equal` parameter will be complemented with the list of properties defined by the `-On` parameter and vice versa.

-_Note 2:_ If the `-Equals` and the `-On` parameter are omitted, a join by row index is returned.
+_Note 2:_ The `-Equals` parameter can only be used with the `-On` parameter.

+`-Strict`
+If the `-Strict` switch is set, the comparison between the related properties defined by the `-On` Parameter (and the `-Equals` parameter) is based on a strict equality (both type and value need to be equal).

+`- MatchCase`
+If the `-MatchCase` (alias `-CaseSensitive`) switch is set, the comparison between the related properties defined by the `-On` Parameter (and the -`Equals` parameter) will case sensitive.

+`-OnExpression`
+Any conditional expression (where `$Left` refers to each left object and `$Right` refers to each right object) that requires to evaluate to true in order to join the left object with the right object.

+Note 1: The `-OnExpression` parameter has the most complex comparison possibilities but is considerable slower than the other types.

-_Note 3:_ The `-Equals` parameter cannot be used in combination with an -On parameter expression.
+Note 2: The `-OnExpression parameter` cannot be used with the `-On` parameter.

 `-Where`
 An expression that defines the condition to be met for the objects to